 "Bama suffocates LSU to claim BCS national title"

 If you guessed the onethe only onethat did not mention the winning team, then you're absolutely. . . right!
 And what was the name of that one winner out of 35 whose existence wasn't important enough for ESPN to acknowledge?
+What was the one winning team that was shown even less respect than the 24 losing teams that were mentioned in ESPN headlines?
 That's right, boys and girls: it's the Houston Cougars!
 (On the other hand, why should anyone expect a national network such as ESPN to pay any attention to UH when even local Houston readers are daily exhorted to "Visit Click2Houston.com for the latest . . . sports news and scores for the Houston Texans, Rockets, Astros, Dynamo, Texas A&M, Texas Longhorns and more from NBC TV's local affiliate in Houston, Texas, KPRC - Houston's Channel 2."?
 Maybe "Click2Houston in Houston - Houston's Channel 2" just forgot about the two FBS football programs [one of them named "Houston"] within the city limits of Houston.)